 Wittenberg University provides a liberal arts education dedicated to intellectual inquiry and wholeness of person within a diverse residential community.
 Reflecting its Lutheran heritage, Wittenberg challenges students to become responsible global citizens, to discover their callings, and to lead personal, professional, and civic lives of creativity, service, compassion, and integrity.

-The baccalaureate degree in nursing at Wittenberg University is accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791.
+The baccalaureate degree program in nursing at Wittenberg University is accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791.
+Click here to learn about Wittenberg's accreditation

 In 2019, for the 18th year in a row, the public rated nursing as the most honest and ethical profession in America, with an 85 percent rating of high/very high, according to a recently released Gallup survey.
 These numbers are important because they contextualize and complement findings that show that patients benefit when nurses are leading and working to the full scope of their education.